ochow/ochow.github.io/index.md

 ### About Me

 I am studying Computer Science in Purdue University and planning to graduate in 2019.
 "Coding is fun" is the first comment I have after started learning programming.
-More than simply fun, I also admire the computing power and its influence to the world.
+More than simply fun, I also admire the computing power and amazed by its influence to the world.
 I wish to be part of the field to create a better world.

 ### Contact me